FilipSegota/Donations_CSC321/README.md

 **Author:**
 Filip Segota
 **Class:**
-CSC 122 (Programming 2), Fall 2020
+CSC 321 (Programming 3), Spring 2021
 **Assignment:**
-Stacks and Queues Lab
+Donation Center Project

 ## Details
 Build a system to track donations.
 The details about the donation center are not organized but given as the director might verbalize them: